Priority weeds

 Seedlings can be hand pulled if all the roots can be removed.
 Beds of dense seedlings can be sprayed.
 More established plants will need to be cut and painted with herbicide (Roundup or Garlon).
 Apply herbicide mixture to cut surface as quickly as possible.
 For larger plants, inject herbicide into the stem or basal bark spray.
 The wood of African Olives is very hard, so ensure drilling or chiselling gets well into the stem.

 Seeds are spread by birds and foxes.
-There is an current, significant infestation occuring in Hinton, Wallalong, Osterley and Brandy Hill.
+There is an current, significant infestation occurring in Hinton, Wallalong, Osterley and Brandy Hill.

 Chinese violet